tasuten/Fugaku/README.md

 ```

 ##### Using termianl emulator's color palette
-If you'd like to use truely same color in terminal emulator and GVim,
+If you'd like to use truely same color in Vim-256color and GVim,
 and you use iTerm2 colorscheme, use this option.

 ``` vim